 Parent Questions

 We have doors and gates, covered outlets, and latches on cabinets; easy-to-find emergency numbers (fire, poison control); age-appropriate toys; surfaces that are disinfected regularly.
-All employees wear a vest and name tag.
+All employees wear an apron or a lanyard.
 Your child will only be released to individuals approved on the enrolment form!

 … cloth diaper?
 Visit for lunchtime breastfeeding sessions?
 Bring a lovey?
 Ask if special requests are doable.
 YES YOU CAN!
 We strive to accommodate each child’s needs and make their stay with us a memorable, fun and wonderful experience.